jsfehler/leangle/README.rst

 Schema objects can be defined using `marshmallow <https://github.com/marshmallow-code/marshmallow>`_

 When decorated with the `add_schema` decorator, they will be added as models to the API Gateway.

+The name of these Schema classes can be used in the describe decorators.

 .. code-block:: python